naqushab/SearchEngineScrapy/SetupGuide_System.md

 ### Downloading the crawled results
-Files are automatically downloaded and placed in downloads folder
+Files are automatically downloaded and placed in downloads folder (Uses system curl to achieve this.)